 I’ve got lots of tasty recipes to share with you over the coming summer months, starting with this recipe for flank steak, which is served with rosti (which sounds fancy but is so easy to make) and a sweet and tangy tomato-caper sauce.

 What is flank steak?

 Flank steak is a cut from the abdominal muscles of the cow, flank comes in thick, hindquarter and forequarter varieties.
-Skirt steak is a similar, but taken from the underbelly of the cow.
-Both are inexpensive cuts of beef, and are best cook fast at a high temperature.
-Don’t cook past a medium, otherwise the meat becomes tough.
-Both have a good beefy flavour, and are great for fajitas and stir fry dishes.
+Skirt steak is similar but taken from the underbelly of the cow.
+Both are inexpensive cuts of beef and are best cooked fast at a high temperature.
+Don’t cook past a medium otherwise the meat becomes tough.
+Both have a good beefy flavor, and are great for fajitas and stir fry dishes.

 The official prep and cook time is 40 minutes, but since you can multitask by cooking the steak while the rosti is in the oven, and have the steak resting while you cook the sauce, it can be ready in less time.

 This makes it a great, fresh, midweek meal that you can cook after work and enjoy with a glass of your favorite beverage; or as a dinner party dish with friends on the weekend.
 Just double the ingredients as required.